MagidElgady/Alan-AI-News/README.md

 # Requirements
-To install the Alan AI button
+To install the Alan AI button <br />
 import alanBtn from '@alan-ai/alan-sdk-web';

-Required for scroll function
+Required for scroll function <br />
 import React, { useState, useEffect } from 'react';

-Used to convert spoken number from words to a number e.g. 'four' becomes 4 import wordsToNumbers from 'words-to-numbers';
+Used to convert spoken number from words to a number e.g. 'four' becomes 4 <br />
+import wordsToNumbers from 'words-to-numbers';

-Material UI used for the font, grid styling and grow for the animations import { Grid, Grow, Typography } from '@material-ui/core';
+Material UI used for the font, grid styling and grow for the animations <br />
+import { Grid, Grow, Typography } from '@material-ui/core';